 Kumamoto is nearly midway along the curve of the west coast of Kyushu.
-From here you can go to Nagasaki to the west, Fukuoka to the north, Aso-san to the east, and Kagoshima to the south.
+From here you can go west to Nagasaki, north to Fukuoka, east to Aso-san, and south to Kagoshima.

-In 1877, the real "Last Samurai," Saigo Takamori, brought his army of rebels here to battle untested Meiji government conscripts holed up inside.
-Things were looking grim.
+In 1877 the real "Last Samurai," Saigo Takamori, brought his army of rebels here to battle untested Meiji government conscripts holed up inside.
+Things were looking grim for the rebels.
 Then Takamori ordered his starving men to butcher their horses for raw and ready food.
-Strengthened, they did breach the castle 53 days into the siege, but reinforcements forced them to backpedal as much of the castle and compound were destroyed in a huge conflagration.
+Strengthened, they breached the castle 53 days into the siege.
 It may have been the first time raw horseflesh (ba-sashi) was eaten in Japan, but locals continue to devour it to help their stamina.

-A number of notable folks had homes which can still be seen in town, including the writers Lafcadio Hearn and Soseki Natsume, both of whom lived here for brief periods while teaching English.
+It is possible to see the homes of a number of notable residents, including the writers Lafcadio Hearn and Soseki Natsume, both of whom lived here for brief periods while teaching English.

 The town's attractions are to the northeast, squeezed in between the Tsuboi and Shira rivers.
 Most of what constitutes downtown huddles around the old castle up there.